oscardelben/words-about-code/2012/04/rails-internals-inside-attribute-methods.md

 # Rails Internals: Inside Active Model Attribute Methods

-Attribute methods is a useful class that alllows you to define dynamic prefixes/suffixes of your attributes:
+`AttributeMethods` is a useful class that alllows you to define dynamic prefixes/suffixes for your class attributes.
+Here's an example of what you can do with it:

 ``` ruby
 require 'rubygems'